Japan starts COVID-19 vaccinations with eye on Olympics - WHIZ News

 “It didn’t hurt at all, and I’m feeling very relieved,” he told reporters while he was being monitored for any allergic reaction.
 “We now have better protection, and I hope we feel more at ease as we provide medical treatment.”

-About 40,000 doctors and nurses considered vulnerable to the virus because they treat COVID-19 patients are in the first group slated to be vaccinated using shots from U.S. drugmaker Pfizer and Germany-based BioNTech — after the vaccine was authorized Sunday by Japan’s regulator.
+About 40,000 doctors and nurses considered vulnerable to the virus because they treat COVID-19 patients are in the first group slated to be vaccinated using shots developed by Pfizer and its Germany-based partner BioNTech — after the vaccine was authorized Sunday by Japan’s regulator.
 It requires two doses, though some protection begins after the first shot.

 Japan’s late authorization of the vaccine means it lags behind many other countries.
 Britain started inoculations on Dec.
 8 and has given at least one shot to more than 15 million people, while the United States began its campaign on Dec.
 14 and about 40 million people have received shots.
 Vaccines were rolled out in many European Union countries in late December, and the campaigns there have come under criticism for being slower.